sumodm/DriveTree/README.md

 3. You can view the code being used in a sheet by clicking on 'Extensions' in the menu and then click 'AppScript'.
 You can verify the code there in code.gs and form.html with the ones in this repo.
 4. Alternatively, you can create use the code.gs and form.html given here to populate the same in AppScript directly.
 5. You can check with any of the online coding tools to verify that this does not leak any data or verify it yourself.

+PS: This is experimental, so please bare with us.